Fast Neutrino Flavor Conversion as Oscillations in a Quartic Potential: Fast oscillations in 4 beam model

 \subsection{Bipolar limit}

 There are two ways in which the above set of equations reduce to the previously well-known equations for the bipolar flavor pendulum, e.g., in refs.~\cite{Duan:2006an, Hannestad:2006nj}.
 Firstly, if $c=-1$ then Eqs.(\ref{4-modeQD1},\,\ref{4-modeQD2}) decouple from the rest and simply reproduce the bipolar flavor pendulum.
-In this limit, Eqs.(\ref{4-modeQD3},\,\ref{4-modeQD4}) imply that ${\bf X}\cdot{\bf X}+{\bf Y}\cdot{\bf Y}$ is constant, and if ${\bf X}$ and ${\bf Y}$ are initially zero they remain zero.
+In this limit, Eqs.(\ref{4-modeQD3},\,\ref{4-modeQD4}) imply that ${\bf X}\cdot{\bf X}+{\bf Y}\cdot{\bf Y}$ is constant, and if ${\bf X}$ and ${\bf Y}$ are initially zero, they remain zero.
 Secondly, for any value of $c$, if ${\bf X}$ and ${\bf Y}$ are initially exactly zero, i.e., there is a $L\leftrightarrow R$ exchange symmetry in Eqs.(\ref{redef3},\,\ref{redef4}), they do not evolve at all.
-This is to be expected because the equations of motion do not break this symmetry unless the initials conditions do.
+This is to be expected because the equations of motion do not break this symmetry unless the initial conditions do so.
 In this case, the first two equations simply reproduce the flavor pendulum that exhibits bipolar oscillations at a frequency $\sim\sqrt{\w\mu}$.
-In addition, if the initial neutrino-antineutrino asymmetry is zero, i.e., $\alpha=0$, the ${\bf Q}$ only evolves in the $x$-$z$ plane while ${\bf D}$ acquires a non-zero component only along the $y$ direction.
-The $\alpha\neq0$ limit is only a little bit more complicated, amounting to giving the pendulum a spin that makes it gyrate like a top~\cite{Hannestad:2006nj}.
+In addition, if the initial neutrino-antineutrino asymmetry $\alpha$, defined such that $\overline{P}_z=(1-\alpha) P_z$ is zero, the ${\bf Q}$ only evolves in the $x$-$z$ plane while ${\bf D}$ acquires a non-zero component only along the $y$ direction.
+Here we take $0\leq \alpha\leq 1$ and $|{\bf P}|=1$, corresponding to an excess of neutrinos over antineutrinos as is expected in SNe.
+On the other hand, if there is an excess of antineutrinos, it is more convenient to define $P_z=(1-\bar{\alpha})\overline{P}_z$ with $0\leq \bar{\alpha}\leq 1$ and $|\overline{{\bf P}}|=1$.
+If $\alpha\,\,{\rm or\,\,}\bar{\alpha}\neq0$, the pendulum has a spin that makes it gyrate like a top~\cite{Hannestad:2006nj}.